jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * It is the only major Linux distribution not backed by a corporation.
 * Debian is an all volunteer project and organization--project leader is elected on a rotating basis
 * Dedicated to protecting software rights and freedoms of users
-* First major distribution to come with a [software contract](https://www.debian.org/social_contract "Contract") - stating what rights the project will guarantee to the user
+* First major distribution to come with a [software contract](https://www.debian.org/social_contract "Contract")
+  * Stating what rights the project will guarantee to the user
-* Debian supports free and opensource software as superior to closed source but will allow for closed source software/drivers to be installed by the user
+* Debian supports free and opensource software by default but will allow for closed source software/drivers to be installed by the user
 * Supported at various times 11 different processor types giving it a wide install base
 * The Debian project and its history can be found at:
   * [About the Debian Project](https://www.debian.org/intro/about)